 Bees love sheltering in clover, dandelions and long grass but, if leaving areas of your garden wild isn’t for you or you don’t have much space, build them a bee hotel instead.

 Chemical pesticides can poison bees and other wildlife, as well as potentially harming humans too.
 Instead, manage pests with the natural practice of companion planting: lavender helps to deter aphids; calendula repels whitefly, borage prevents tomato hornworm and thyme will keep roses free from blackfly.
+And remember, say “No to the Mow”.
+Leaving areas of lawn uncut allows pollen-rich clover and, yes, dandelions, too, to establish, both of which are much desired food sources for bees.
+You could even scatter these patches with a native wildflower seed mix.

 Download our guide on how to make your own wildflower seed balls.